 The classic example of a special committee is the nominating committee.
 The nominating committee comes into existence usually around December or January, and its work is done after the annual election has been conducted, usually sometime from February through mid-April.
 Other examples of special committees are Red Ribbon Week, Book Fair, or Field Day.
 Special committees may include members of the executive board only, association members only, or both.

-When the chairman is not a member of the executive board, then the special committee chairman is not a voting member of the executive board.
-The special committee chairman may be granted a courtesy seat at executive board meetings to present a report.
+When the chair is not a member of the executive board, then the special committee chair is not a voting member of the executive board.
+The special committee chair may be granted a courtesy seat at executive board meetings to present a report.

 SPECIALISTS, DIRECTORS, DEPUTIES OR COORDINATORS